-DeKalb County Sheriff Jeffrey L. Mann’s office is tasked with monitoring sexual offenders and predators registered in DeKalb County.
+The Dekalb County Sheriff’s Office is tasked with monitoring the location of sexual offenders and predators registered in DeKalb County.
 The agency addresses this challenge through the Sexual Offender Registration and Tracking (S.O.R.T.)
-Unit – a specialized team of deputy sheriffs and investigators who regularly register and track known sexual offenders and predators living in DeKalb County.
+Unit – a specialized team of deputy sheriffs and investigators who regularly register and verify the residences of known sexual offenders and predators in DeKalb County.

 DeKalb County Sheriff’s Office Sexual Offender Registry and Tracking Unit